uvicmakerlab/LongNowOfUlysses/English507/IterationTwo/carltonIterationTwo.md

 4. I copied the above process to mark-up and express the remaining 9 extracts, and then began to work on implementing a white-space fix a little more fervently.

-5. I disocvered that using the white-space: pre; tag in CSS *does* work, but requires me to *not* use per-pixel indent commands alongside it.
+5. I discovered that using the white-space: pre; tag in CSS *does* work, but requires me to *not* use per-pixel indent commands alongside it.
 As soon as I shuffled stuff around, it worked!
 Yatta!
 The first finished text was Penelope.
 I adjusted font-size to suit the new formatting, too.

 6. I went through and implemented the above white-space fix to the remaing 17 extracts, some of which required extensive reworking.
 This took a really long time.